LouiseMassager/PandaPush_Depth_Reconstruction/synthetic_database_generation/README.md

 ```
 ## Results

-This program should resutl in a new dataset stored in the *"image"* folder.
+This program should result in a new dataset stored in the *"image"* folder.
 The following steps to include the changes in the main program would be to retrain the neural network with this new dataset: see [*"ML_training"*](https://github.com/LouiseMassager/PandaPush_Depth_Reconstruction/tree/master/ML_training) folder.